-If a member of staff does not meet the car parking permit criteria, they may apply for a permit on the grounds of an exemption as outlined below:
+If a member of staff does not meet the car parking permit criteria, they may apply for a virtual permit on the grounds of an exemption as outlined below:

 For further information on permissible documentation to support your application, please refer to the Staff Car Parking Permit Appeals Procedure, under the Facilities and Services section of the staff handbook.